cjolowicz/cookiecutter-hypermodern-python/README.rst

 GitHub
 ......

+1. Sign up at GitHub_.
-1. Create an empty repository for your project.
+2. Create an empty repository for your project.
-2. Follow the instructions to push an existing repository from the command line.
+3. Follow the instructions to push an existing repository from the command line.

 PyPI